Raven's Nest Shawl

 LL1 - it should be noted to see photo below right

-When working from the chart, all sts are represented, including the edge sts and the center st.
+When working from the chart, all sts are represented, including the edge sts and the center st. The 2 edges at each end of the chart should be worked in garter stitch, not stocking stitch, as the chart shows.

 The shawl is made up of two sides separated by the center spine st. The written instructions to the chart represent one half of the shawl sts and do not include the edge sts or the center st. The four edge sts (2 sts at each end of every row) are worked in garter st throughout and the center spine st is worked in stocking st throughout.
 For example, row 1 is worked as follows: K2 (edge sts), work pattern row, K1 (center spine st), work pattern row again, K2 (edge sts).